 I am a great believer in the philosophy: “Life is too short to ever have a bad meal”.
 The quality of ingredients is of crucial importance to me and they should be treated with respect.

-I share my time between Rome, London and Poland where I have an arable and cattle farm.
+I share my time between Venice, London and Poland where I have an arable and cattle farm.

-But it is in Rome where I cook the most and where my blog started with the aim to inspire and share my passion.
+But it is in Italy where I cook the most and where my blog started with the aim to inspire and share my passion.

 In Italian: hai mangiato? means: have you eaten?
 It is the question that I love to ask my friends and relatives.